 Therefore, if you wish to perform a task that returns a result (e.g. summing of a group of numbers), you will generally use a Function procedure, but if you just need a set of actions to be carried out (e.g. formatting a set of cells), you might choose to use a Sub procedure.

 VBA procedures can be passed data via arguments, which are declared in the procedure definition.
-For example, you might have a VBA Sub procedure that adds an Integer to every cell in the current range.
+For example, you could have a VBA Sub procedure that adds an Integer to every cell in the current selected range on a worksheet.
 You could supply the value of the integer to the Sub via an argument, as follows:

 |Sub AddToCells(i As Integer)|